All Episodes

 It's a great gift for Christmas.

-The final hour of the Sean Hannity show is up next.
+The final hour of the Sean Hannity Show is up next.

-Hang on for Sean's conservative solutions.
+Hang on for Sean's Conservative Solutions.

-And what the hell else would you of course like yes?
+And what the hell else would you, of course, like, yes.

 It was absurd.

-All right, back to our busy phones 800-941 Sean.
+All right, back to our busy phones: 800-941.

 What's going on?

-Oh, thanks for taking my call, Sean.
+Thanks for taking my call, Sean.

 I wanted to talk about the information that Elon Musk has released regarding Twitter in the last two election cycles.

-It's obvious that we won't get any relief from the DOJ or any investigations, uh, any support from the executive branch.
+It's obvious that we won't get any relief from the DOJ or any investigations, any support from the executive branch.

 I do not, sir.

-Sounds like you do, but that's okay.
+Okay, sounds like you do, but that's okay.

 Keep going.

-I think if the state's attorneys would get together, start to investigate this.
+I think if the state's attorneys would get together, start to investigate this, it's obvious what we're doing.

-And you know, one thing that we did find out, his name actually is uh Yo Roth, he's Twitter's former head of integrity, and he did admit that these weekly calls that were put together by this uh friend of of Baker and friend of Struck and Page and a guy that had a um I I guess his his claim to fame was his postgraduate thesis claiming Russia interfered in the 2016 election to help former President Trump.
+And he did admit that these weekly calls that were put together by this friend of Baker and friend of Strzok and Page and a guy that had a, I guess his claim to fame was his postgraduate thesis claiming Russia interfered in the 2016 election to help former President Trump.

-He's the guy that organized all these weekly meetings with the big tech corporations and was warning them of a hack and leak operation and they needed to be on on watch that that doesn't happen and they don't want to be disseminating false information.
+He's the guy that organized all these weekly meetings with the big tech corporations and was warning them of a hack and leak operation and they needed to be on watch that that doesn't happen and they don't want to be disseminating false information.

-I think they knew damn well that this was coming out because they knew Rudy Giuliani had a copy, and they knew the New York Post was working on a story.
+I think they knew damn well that this was coming out because they knew Rudy Giuliani had a copy and they knew the New York Post was working on a story.

-So they were, you know, not debunking it, they were pre-bunking it, and they got what they wanted.
+They were pre-bunking it and they got what they wanted.

-That was the very definition of election interference, and I and I'm pretty sure that's why Elon Musk is exposing all of this.
+And I'm pretty sure that's why Elon Musk is exposing all of this.

 It's a pretty big reveal.

-But you're right, states attorneys generals can do their job.
+State's attorneys generals can do their job.

 You want smart political talk without the meltdowns?